The wedding photographer never sees the moment the

 What is the difference between models in wedding dresses and a bride?

 It's the excitement, the glow, an aura surrounds the bride.
-The models may be graceful, beautiful, and have wonderful figures, but not one of them has an atom of the pride and joy of a real, live bride in her dress, on her day.
+The models may be graceful, beautiful, and have wonderful figures, but not one of them has an atom of the pride and joy of a real, live bride in her dress,

 No comments: